Things to do

 - Manner & Tips -

 Taking pictures from the main sanctuary, or the stage, is prohibited.
 At the main sanctuary, you will encounter an area where sticks of incense are placed.
-To light an incense, please put in ￥10 in the box where non-lit incense are placed.
-Precede to the fire, light it, and then place it along with the other lit incense.
+If you want to offer a stick of incense to this altar, put ￥10 in a box and then after lighting the stick place it next to the others sticks of incense.

 |Categories||Temples & Shrines|